 Learn some science

-You may not know this, but Montreal is home to some of the best botanical gardens and biodomes in North America.
+You may not know this, but Montreal is home to some of the best botanical gardens and biodomes in North America, meaning that should you opt to visit Montreal, you’ll soon discover some truly unique cultural locations.
 Highlights of the city’s science scene include the Montreal Botanical Gardens (one of the most important green spaces of its kind in the world), and the biodome (situated in the Olympic Park, this dome houses replicas of four different ecosystems found in North America).